Growing sales for the mission-driven company by selling on Amazon Business.

 For people with typical sight, it’s hard to imagine navigating day-to-day tasks without being able to see, much less building a career.
 According to the American Foundation for the Blind, at least 70% of people who are blind or visually impaired in the United States are not in the workforce.
 (Interpreting Bureau of Labor Statistics Employment Data, American Foundation for the Blind, January 2017).

-For the past 85 years, Envision has helped reduce that number.
+Since the 1930s, Envision has helped reduce that number.
 The not-for-profit’s mission is to create opportunity and support independence for people who are blind or visually impaired through employment, outreach, rehabilitation, education and research.
 Founded in Wichita, Kansas, Envision started as a company that employed people who are blind to make brooms, and expanded into manufacturing other products for the United States government, including award binders, other plastic products, and business cards.

 “With Amazon Business, we’re reaching an entirely new market, not only throughout North America, but globally.”